needyamin/photoshopforlinux/README.md

 - Technology use: phpdesktop https://github.com/cztomczak/phpdesktop
 - Technology use: https://github.com/santosguerra/Photopea-Offline

-Thanks to photopea team, phpdesktop members and Photopea-Offline team members for create this amazing application.
+Thanks to `photopea` team, `phpdesktop` members and `photopea-offline` team members for create this amazing application.

 # Why I made this
 The creator of [Photopea](https://www.photopea.com/), a great free alternative to Photoshop, is not interested on making an offline version, so I make it for my personal uses and share it on this community.
 If you have any complaint then please feel free to contact needyamin@gmail.com